MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 The **Who can present?** setting lets meeting organizers choose who can be presenters in a meeting.
 To learn more, see [Change participant settings for a Teams meeting](https://support.microsoft.com/article/change-participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e) and [Roles in a Teams meeting](https://support.microsoft.com/article/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).

-Currently, you can only use PowerShell to set this policy setting.
+Currently, you can only use PowerShell to configure this policy setting.
 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.

-To specify the default value of the **Who can present?** setting in Teams, set the **DesignatedPresenterRoleMode** parameter as follows:
+To specify the default value of the **Who can present?** setting in Teams, set the **DesignatedPresenterRoleMode** parameter to one of the following:

-- Set the parameter to **EveryoneUserOverride** to enable all meeting participants to be presenters.
+- **EveryoneUserOverride**:  All meeting participants can be presenters.
 This is the default value.
 This parameter corresponds to the **Everyone** setting in Teams.
-- Set the parameter to **EveryoneInCompanyUserOverride** to enable authenticated users in the organization, including guest users, to be presenters.
+- **EveryoneInCompanyUserOverride**: Authenticated users in the organization, including guest users, can be presenters.
 This parameter corresponds to the **Everyone in organization** setting in Teams.
-- Set the parameter to **EveryoneInSameAndFederatedCompanyUserOverride** to enable authenticated users in the organization, including guest users and users from federated organizations, be presenters.
+- **EveryoneInSameAndFederatedCompanyUserOverride**:  Authenticated users in the organization, including guest users and users from federated organizations, can be presenters.
 This parameter corresponds to the **Everyone in organization and trusted organization** setting in Teams.
-- Set the parameter to **OrganizerOnlyUserOverride** to enable only the meeting organizer to be a presenter.
-This means that all other meeting participants are attendees.
+- **OrganizerOnlyUserOverride**: Only the meeting organizer can be a presenter and all meeting participants are designated as attendees.
 This parameter corresponds to the **Only me** setting in Teams.

 Keep in mind that after you set the default value, meeting organizers can still change this setting in Teams and choose who can present in the meetings that they schedule.